 GSBA will recognize the districts at the GSBA/GSSA Annual Conference in December 2020.
-The application deadline will be announced at a later date.
-The Award will be rated and scored by a third-party committee outside of GSBA.
-Please direct any questions to GSBA Director of Board Development Tony Arasi.
+The application deadline is 5 PM EDT on FRIDAY, OCTOBER 9.
+The Award is rated and scored by the Georgia Association of Curriculum & Instruction Supervisors (GACIS.)
+Please direct any questions to GSBA Consultant, Tony Arasi at 404.895.1829.

 We look forward to honoring the outstanding work of school districts all over Georgia.